-Insert the Y-harness into the the aileron plug in the receiver and then wrap both the receiver and the battery in the 1/2" foam (not included)
+1. □ Insert the Y-harness into the the aileron plug in the receiver and then wrap both the receiver and the battery in the 1/2" foam.

-Place the receiver just behind the radio switch and the battery in front of the servos.

-Plug in all of the servos, keeping both the aileron and the charge cord accessible. - ☐ Glue the two scrap wood pieces to the fuse sides, as shown, to keep the receiver and battery from shifting.
+- 2. □ Place the receiver just behind the radio switch and the battery in front of the servos.
+Plug in all of the servos, keeping both the aileron and the charge cord accessible. - □ Glue the two wood pieces (from scrap) to the fuse sides, as shown, to keep the receiver and battery from shifting.